Xyrai/RSA-Cryptosystem/README.md

 # RSA Cryptosystem

-RSA Cryptosystem is a JavaFX application for displaying encryption and decryption algorithms.
+RSA Cryptosystem is a JavaFX application for displaying RSA encryption and decryption algorithms.

 ## Usage